 Human systems are complex

 Human systems are different from natural, biological, or technical systems.
-We are not like birds or termites or computers.
+We are not like birds, termites, or computers.

-Over the past ten years, several people have developed new ways to make sense of human interaction and systems.
+Over the past decade, several individuals have developed innovative approaches to understanding human interaction and systems.

 Human systems go by different names.
-Stacey refers to them as complex responsive systems, while Dave Snowden refers to human complexity as anthro-complexity.
+Stacey refers to them as complex responsive systems

-Stacey has developed the Complex Responsive Process (CRP) theory, specifically about human thought and communication.
+Stacey has developed the Complex Responsive Process (CRP) theory, specifically in relation to human thought and communication.
 In contrast, Snowden has developed Cynefin, a decision-making framework that helps make sense of complex systems.

 - We don’t just respond to stimuli; we can make choices.